 Step-by-Step Assembly Process

 With materials selected and layers prepared, you're ready to assemble your shadow box.
-Follow
+Follow these steps carefully for professional results.

 Step 1: Create Your Assembly Workspace